mvolkmann/context-easy/README.md

 ```

 When a radio button is clicked, the state property `favorite.flavor`
-will be set the value of that radio button.
+will be set to the value of that radio button.

 For a set of checkboxes, use the `Checkboxes` component.
-For example,
+For example:

 ```js
 <Checkboxes className="colors" list={checkboxList} />